Layer-based Design Tutorial

 Step 2 : The gradients

-Using the GT Shape tool in ellipse mode, with color 1 as red, color 2 as black and both alpha 1 and 2 set to zero, draw a gradient on the second layer, staring near the upper-left and ending past the lower-right edge:
+in ellipse mode, with color 1 as red, color 2 as black and both alpha 1 and 2 set to zero,

 Set color1 to yellow and color 2 to red.
 Set alpha 1 to zero and alpha 2 to 255.
-Draw another gradient on top of the first one, pulling down till he surface looks even:
+Draw another gradient on top of the first one, pulling down till the surface looks even:

 Step 3 : The reflection